-Whether you’re a freshman who just started high school or you are staring down the barrel of your impending graduation, organizational checklists and being prepared are keys to success.
-We’ve compiled a checklist with handy tips to help you keep track of important financial aid information so you do not miss out on funds that are due to you.
+Are you a freshman who just started high school?
+Or a senior staring down the barrel of your impending graduation?
+Organizational checklists and being prepared are keys to success.
+We’ve compiled a college financial aid checklist with handy tips to help you keep track of important financial aid information so you do not miss out on funds that are due to you.

 It’s never really too early to start planning financially for college or getting ready for a successful future.